khlam/debloat-samsung-android/README.md

 Ex. removing `com.samsung.android.provider.filterprovider` will cause the stock Samsung camera app to crash.
 I've tested my list [commands.txt](./commands.txt) and I haven't noticed any issues.

 ### How?
+# WARNING: DO NOT BLINDLY RUN THESE COMMANDS, MOST CANNOT BE UNDONE WITHOUT FACTORY RESETTING YOUR DEVICE.
 The following instructions assumes you are familiar with using a command-line interface.
 1. Enable Android "Developer Options"
 2. Turn on "USB Debugging"